Call out to Polish, Portuguese & Romanian Artists specialising in socially engaged practice.

 Six-week residency on island of Jersey

-Calling Portuguese, Polish and Romanian artists with experience of socially engaged practice for an unforgettable paid residency on the Island of Jersey.
+Calling Portuguese, Polish and Romanian artists with experience of, or an interest in, socially engaged practice for an unforgettable paid residency on the Island of Jersey.
 Large numbers of Poles, Portuguese and Romanians call Jersey home and ArtHouse Jersey is offering an opportunity for one artist from each country to learn about, research and explore the lived experience of their compatriots, creating a piece of work that celebrates the contribution each community makes to the Island.

 The chosen Polish, Portuguese and Romanian artists will travel to Jersey and spend six weeks living and working in the Island from 17 January – 25 February 2022 staying in accommodation at ArtHouse Jersey’s headquarters on the beautiful north coast of the Island.